Ujjaval-gupta-10/GrievanceSystem_/PROJECT_REPORT.md

 # CHAPTER 1: INTRODUCTION & PROBLEM CONTEXT

 ### 1.1 Background: Residential Life at VIT Bhopal University
-Residential campus living constitutes an indispensable pillar of the university experience at **VIT Bhopal University**.
-With an enrollment of thousands of engineering undergraduates residing across multi-story hostel complexes—including Boys Hostel Blocks (Block 1, Block 2, Block 3) and Girls Hostel Blocks—the physical campus infrastructure operates under relentless operational stress.
-Essential amenities such as high-capacity geysers, washroom plumbing fixtures, overhead ceiling fans, safety window latches, LAN ports, and electrical socket clusters run 24 hours a day throughout the semester.
+Residential campus living is an important part of student life at **VIT Bhopal University**.
+With many engineering students living in multi-story hostel complexes—including Boys Hostel Blocks (Block 1, Block 2, Block 3) and Girls Hostel Blocks—the hostel facilities are used continuously throughout the semester.
+Facilities such as high-capacity geysers, washroom plumbing fixtures, overhead ceiling fans, safety window latches, LAN ports, and electrical socket clusters are used throughout the semester.

-Under such heavy and continuous usage, equipment breakdowns are inevitable.
+Because these facilities are used so often, breakdowns can happen.
 A hot water geyser coil fails during the winter exam rush; an electrical socket produces sparks when an engineering workstation is plugged in; a washroom flush valve gets stuck, flooding a corridor; or a room latch malfunctions, locking students out shortly before morning lectures.
-How swiftly, transparently, and safely these maintenance issues are triaged and rectified directly dictates student safety, academic focus, and overall quality of residential life.
+How quickly and properly these maintenance issues are handled has a direct effect on student safety, academic focus, and overall quality of residential life.

 ### 1.2 The Traditional Paper Register Workflow
 In traditional hostel administrative setups, maintenance requests are recorded manually.
-The standard procedure comprises five linear steps:
+The usual process has five main steps:
-1. **Physical Commute:** When an issue arises, the student must walk down multiple flights of stairs to the hostel security desk or the warden's office.
+1. **Going to the Office:** When an issue arises, the student must walk down multiple flights of stairs to the hostel security desk or the warden's office.
-2. **Manual Log Entry:** The security guard hands over a thick paper notebook.
+2. **Writing the Complaint:** The security guard hands over a thick paper notebook.
 The resident scribbles their room number, date, phone number, and a brief description across a single narrow line.
-3. **Supervisory Transcription:** Sometime during the morning, the estate supervisor or block warden flips through pages, noting room numbers onto loose paper slips to distribute to visiting technicians (electricians, plumbers, carpenters).
+3. **Warden Checks the Register:** Sometime during the morning, the estate supervisor or block warden flips through pages, noting room numbers onto loose paper slips to distribute to visiting technicians (electricians, plumbers, carpenters).
-4. **Technician Dispatch:** Technicians receive verbal instructions and visit wings as time permits, without structured prioritisation.
+4. **Technician Assignment:** Technicians receive verbal instructions and visit wings as time permits, without structured prioritisation.
-5. **Unverified Strike-Through:** Technicians verbally inform the supervisor upon completing tasks, who then draws a rough pen stroke across the register row.
+5. **Manual Closure:** Technicians verbally inform the supervisor upon completing tasks, who then draws a rough pen stroke across the register row.

 ### 1.3 Core Deficiencies of the Manual Process
-While seemingly simple, this manual procedure suffers from four severe systemic bottlenecks:
+Although this process is simple, it has some common problems:
-* **The Lost Ledger Problem:** Paper registers get misplaced, pages get torn or soiled from rain and beverage spills near entry desks, and hurried handwriting is frequently illegible, leading to missed repair visits.
+* **Lost or Damaged Registers:** Paper registers get misplaced, pages get torn or soiled from rain and beverage spills near entry desks, and hurried handwriting is frequently illegible, leading to missed repair visits.
-* **Zero Real-Time Tracking & Student Anxiety:** Once logged, students have no visibility into ticket status.
+* **No Real-Time Status:** Once logged, students have no visibility into ticket status.
 Is a technician assigned?
 Are parts ordered?
 Will the repair occur today or next week?
 Students are forced into repeated, stressful visits to security guards.
 * **The "Fake Closure" Loophole:** Maintenance personnel frequently strike through log entries to fulfill daily closure quotas without completing physical repairs.
 When students return from classes to find fixtures still malfunctioning, they must restart the entire manual process from scratch.
-* **Dangerous Emergency Blind Spots:** Safety-critical emergencies (e.g., beeping smoke detectors, burnt socket clusters, broken ground-floor locks) are logged on the exact same page as a creaking cupboard door.
+* **Emergency Complaints Are Not Prioritized:** Safety-critical emergencies (e.g., beeping smoke detectors, burnt socket clusters, broken ground-floor locks) are logged on the exact same page as a creaking cupboard door.
 There is no automated mechanism to flag hazardous emergencies or escalate unattended safety issues to senior management.

 ### 1.4 Project Objectives
-The primary goal of this project was to design, implement, and verify a robust, multi-threaded Java console application that replaces paper ledgers with an automated, closed-loop workflow:
+The main aim of this project was to build a Java console application that makes the complaint process easier to manage instead of using paper registers:
-1. **Automated Ticket Routing:** Intelligently parse raw room numbers (e.g., `C-204`, `Block A 108`) and assign grievances to block wardens based on active workloads.
+1. **Automated Ticket Routing:** Read different room number formats (e.g., `C-204`, `Block A 108`) and assign grievances to block wardens based on active workloads.
-2. **Autonomous SLA Enforcement:** Deploy background daemon threads to monitor critical emergency tickets and auto-escalate breached issues to senior administration if unaddressed within 24 hours.
+2. **Automatic SLA Checking:** Deploy background daemon threads to monitor critical emergency tickets and auto-escalate breached issues to senior administration if unaddressed within 24 hours.
-3. **Closed-Loop Verification:** Prevent unilateral ticket closures by requiring residents to confirm repairs with a 1-to-5 star rating and feedback, backed by a reopening mechanism if issues persist.
+3. **Student Verification:** Prevent unilateral ticket closures by requiring residents to confirm repairs with a 1-to-5 star rating and feedback, backed by a reopening mechanism if issues persist.
-4. **Zero-Dependency Flat-File Persistence:** Serialize system state to an RFC-4180 compliant CSV repository, ensuring zero database installation friction during academic evaluation.
+4. **CSV File Storage:** Serialize system state to an RFC-4180 compliant CSV repository, making sure zero database installation friction during academic evaluation.
-5. **Concurrency Safety:** Guarantee thread safety using atomic counters and concurrent collections, supporting concurrent submissions without race conditions or identifier collisions.
+5. **Thread Safety:** Guarantee thread safety using atomic counters and concurrent collections, supporting concurrent submissions without race conditions or identifier collisions.

 ### 1.5 System Scope
-Engineered as part of the CSE2001 (Object Oriented Programming with Java) curriculum, the software operates as an interactive console application built strictly with standard Java (JDK 17+).
+Developed as part of the CSE2001 (Object Oriented Programming with Java) curriculum, the software is an interactive console application built using standard Java (JDK 17+).
 It models three operational roles—**Student**, **Block Warden**, and **Chief Administrator**—and includes a built-in 34-assertion automated test harness.

 ---

 # CHAPTER 2: LITERATURE REVIEW & COMPARATIVE ANALYSIS

 ### 2.1 Existing Campus Complaint Systems
-Across educational institutions, grievance handling generally follows three primary paradigms:
+College complaint systems usually follow a few common approaches:
-1. **Physical Paper Logbooks:** The legacy approach.
+1. **Physical Paper Logbooks:** This is the traditional approach.
 Requires zero technical infrastructure, but provides zero accountability, no analytical metrics, and no emergency response guarantees.
-2. **Enterprise ERP Modules (e.g., SAP, Oracle PeopleSoft):** Comprehensive institutional platforms that include generic helpdesk modules.
+2. **Enterprise ERP Modules (e.g., SAP, Oracle PeopleSoft):** Large institutional platforms that include generic helpdesk modules.
 These systems are often heavyweight, complex to navigate on mobile devices, and decoupled from block-specific hostel dynamics.
 They typically treat all tickets uniformly and lack resident verification loops.
-3. **Commercial Cloud Helpdesks (e.g., Zendesk, Freshdesk):** Feature-rich platforms that require active cloud subscriptions, continuous internet access, complex administrative configuration, and external database servers, making them impractical for local laboratory demonstrations and offline deployment.
+3. **Commercial Cloud Helpdesks (e.g., Zendesk, Freshdesk):** These platforms provide many features that require active cloud subscriptions, continuous internet access, complex administrative configuration, and external database servers, making them impractical for local laboratory demonstrations and offline deployment.

-### 2.2 Critical Gaps in Contemporary Implementations
+### 2.2 Common Problems in Existing Systems
-* **Absence of Real-Time SLA Daemon Timers:** Standard portals keep tickets open until an administrator manually updates a dropdown.
+* **No Automatic SLA Timer:** Standard portals keep tickets open until an administrator manually updates a dropdown.
 They lack autonomous background threads that count down and force escalations when safety thresholds are breached.
-* **Unilateral Technician Closure:** In most systems, once a technician marks a ticket "Resolved", it is permanently closed without student verification.
+* **Technician Can Close a Ticket Without Student Confirmation:** In most systems, once a technician marks a ticket "Resolved", it is permanently closed without student verification.
-* **Deployment Fragility:** Academic student projects frequently depend on MySQL or PostgreSQL.
+* **Setup Problems:** Academic student projects frequently depend on MySQL or PostgreSQL.
 During faculty demonstrations, these often fail due to connection timeouts, incorrect passwords, missing schemas, or incompatible JDBC driver paths.

 ### 2.3 Comparative Feature Matrix